Azure/azure-kusto-microhack/README.md

 <img src="/assets/images/Challenge6-Task4-anomalies.png" width="400">
 </br></br>

 **FOR THE NEXT TASKS, WE WILL USE the NYC TAXI DATA.**  <br>

-If the proctore hasn't provided the data set, use this Azure Open Dataset on [NYC Taxi Rides](https://docs.microsoft.com/en-us/azure/open-datasets/dataset-taxi-yellow?tabs=azureml-opendatasets) to ingest this data into your ADX cluster.
+If the proctor hasn't provided the data set, use this Azure Open Dataset on [NYC Taxi Rides](https://docs.microsoft.com/en-us/azure/open-datasets/dataset-taxi-yellow?tabs=azureml-opendatasets) to ingest this data into your ADX cluster.

 #### Task 5: Get familiar with the new table and create a piechart
 Write some queries to get familiar with this table.
 After some familiarity, write a query to create a piechart of the payments type.
 Use 'tostring' to convert the payment_type to string before rendering the piechart.